jecutter/Emotify_Insight_Project/README.md

 Spotify, the Goliath of music streaming services, offers the ability for users to create custom playlists, and provides a wide variety of pre-categorized playlists as well.
 Mood playlists are quite popular, however they are manually curated by humans.
 Can we automate this process of filtering songs by their emotional content?

 Emotify is a tool for listeners and content creators to filter any songs by emotion.
 This is a proof-of-concept for a feature that could be implemented on a larger scale as a premium subscription service, but this application is limited to any given public playlist (see the [application website](http://dataproject.xyz/)).

+## Repo Contents

+* Emotify_Project_Dev.ipynb - the main Jupyter notebook for this project containing data collection, EDA, model development, and model validation (with the sections ordered in time, showing project development)
+* build_final_model.py - a separate Python script run specifically to build final models within specific environments (with parameters tuned in the development notebook)
+* Data/ - folder containing combined musical data resulting from many hours of scraping and cleaning from various data sources (see below)
+* img/ - folder containing project images

 ## Data Sources